-The OECD work on Competition is also disseminated worldwide throught two annual Forums.
+OECD work on Competition is also disseminated worldwide through annual Forums.

-The Global Forum on Competition, launched in 2001, brings together high-level competition officials from around the world for substantive roundtable discussions and peer reviews.
-It is is intended to deepen policy dialogue with non-Members by debating issues which are truly global.
-The next Global Forum will be held in February 2013.
+The OECD Global Forum on Competition, launched in 2001, brings together high-level competition officials from around the world for substantive roundtable discussions and peer reviews.
+It is is intended to strengthen the international policy dialogue by debating issues which are truly global.
 For more information, visit the Global Forum on Competition website.

-The Latin American Competition Forum promotes dialogue, consensus building and networking amongst senior officials of Latin American competition institutions.
+The OECD-IDB Latin American and Caribbean Competition Forum promotes dialogue, consensus building and networking amongst senior officials of Latin American competition institutions.
 It was launched in 2003 as the result of a partnership between the OECD and the Inter-american Development bank to foster effective competition law and policy in Latin America.
 Experts from some OECD countries and international organisations also attend to provide additional perspectives and experience.
-For more information, visit the Latin American Competition Forum website.
+For more information, visit the Latin American and Caribbean Competition Forum website.

 Other capacity building activities

 Competition judges also benefit from capacity building work with the competition division.
-Starting in 1996, seminars for national judges have been held in Russia, southern Africa and Brazil.
-Beginning in 2005, in co-operation with the European Commission and the Hungarian competition authority, the Competition Division supports meetings of European Competition Law judges.
+Since 1996, seminars for national judges have been held in Russia, Southern Africa and Brazil.
+Since 2005, in co-operation with the European Commission and the Hungarian competition authority, the OECD supports meetings of European Competition Law judges.

 Partnerships with regional development banks provide key support to the capacity building programme.
-The first partnership, with the Inter-American Development Bank, supports the Latin American Competition Forum.
-A new partnership with the Asian Development Bank supports an expanded program of support for the People's Republic of China.
-Vital financial support to the capacity building programme is also supplied by the European Commission, Hungary, Korea and Chinese Taipei.
+A partnership with the Inter-American Development Bank dating back to 2003 supports the Latin American and Caribbean Competition Forum.
+A more recent partnership with the Asian Development Bank supports an expanded programme of support for the People's Republic of China.
+Vital financial support to the capacity building programme is supplied by the European Commission, Hungary, Korea and Chinese Taipei.